Czech Republic–North Macedonia relations: Relations since 1991

 The Czech Republic offers continuous support to North Macedonia considering the country's accession to the European Union, which is among the top strategic priorities of North Macedonia.

 The cooperation in the field of economy between North Macedonia and the Czech Republic is good and improving.
 The level of trade exchange between the two countries shows a positive trend.
 Many companies from the Czech Republic have so far invested in North Macedonia.

 Other spheres of good cooperation between the two states are tourism and education.

 The Czech Republic is also a country that recognized North Macedonia under its former constitutional name Republic of Macedonia, before the Prespa Agreement.
 The Czech Republic therefore was one of 131 states in total, which had recognized North Macedonia by its former constitutional name.

 During 2015 European migrant crisis Czech government supported Macedonian border protection and sent auxiliary Czech Police troops to the country.
 This was also subsequently stressed by President Miloš Zeman's visit in Skopje in June 2016.

 Diplomatic representations

 The embassy of the Czech Republic in Macedonia was opened in September 2006 and is located in Skopje.
 North Macedonia's embassy in the Czech Republic, which was opened in January 2008, is in the capital Prague.

+The NATO and EU

+While the Czech Republic joined the EU in 2004, North Macedonia is a candidate country for the EU.
+The Czech Republic joined NATO in 1999, while North Macedonia joined NATO in 2020.